malathit/json-to-xml-converter/README.md

 # Json2Xml

-This is a simple rest webservice that converts json input to xml format
+This is a simple rest web service that converts json input to xml format

 ## Getting Started